All Passion Spent

 All Passion Spent is a literary fiction novel by Vita Sackville-West.
 Published in 1931, it is one of Sackville-West's most popular works and has been adapted for television by the BBC.
-The novel addresses people's, especially women's, control of their own lives, a subject about which Sackville-West was greatly concerned although often pointing out that she did not consider herself a feminist.
+The novel addresses people's, especially women's, control of their lives, a subject about which Sackville-West was greatly concerned although often pointing out that she did not consider herself a feminist.
 The title is taken from the final three words of John Milton's Samson Agonistes.

 Plot introduction

 All Passion Spent is written in three parts, primarily from the view of an intimate observer.
 The first part introduces Lady Slane at the time of her husband's death.
-She has been the dutiful wife of a “great man” in public life, Viceroy of India and a member of the House of Lords.
-Her children plan to share her care between them much as they divide up the family property but, completely unexpectedly, Lady Slane makes her own choice, proposing to leave fashionable Kensington for a cottage in suburban Hampstead that caught her eye decades earlier, where she will live alone except for her maidservant and please herself — for example allowing her descendants to visit only by appointment.
+She has been the dutiful wife of a "great man" in public life, Viceroy of India and a member of the House of Lords.
+Her children plan to share her care between them much as they divide up the family property but unexpectedly Lady Slane makes her own decision, proposing to leave fashionable Kensington for a cottage in suburban Hampstead that caught her eye decades earlier, where she will live alone except for her maidservant and please herself — for example allowing her descendants to visit only by appointment.
 Part 1 concludes with Lady Slane's developing friendships with her aged landlord Mr Bucktrout and his equally aged handyman Mr Gosheron.

 Part 2, shorter than the others, is composed of Lady Slane's thoughts as she muses in the summer sun.
-She relives youthful events, reviews her life, and considers life's influences and controls, happiness and relationships.
+She relives youthful events, reviews her life and considers life's influences and controls, happiness and relationships.

 Summer is over.
-Part 3 takes place after Lady Slane has settled into her cottage, her contemplative life, and approaching end.
+Part 3 takes place after Lady Slane has settled into her cottage, her contemplative life and approaching end.
 To her initial annoyance, her past life still connects her to people and events.
-In particular Mr FitzGeorge, a forgotten acquaintance from India who has ever since been in love with her, introduces himself and they form a quiet but playful and understanding friendship.
+Mr FitzGeorge, a forgotten acquaintance from India who has ever since been in love with her, introduces himself and they form a quiet but playful and understanding friendship.

 Mr FitzGeorge bequeaths his fortune and outstanding art collection to Lady Slane, causing great consternation amongst her children.
 Lady Slane, avoiding the responsibility of vast wealth, gives FitzGeorge's collection and fortune to the state, much to her children's disgust and her maid's amusement.
-Lady Slane discovers that relinquishing the fortune has permitted Deborah, her great-granddaughter, to break off her engagement and pursue music, Deborah taking the path that Lady Slane herself could not.
+Lady Slane discovers that relinquishing the fortune has permitted Deborah, her great-granddaughter, to break off her engagement and pursue music, Deborah taking the path that Lady Slane could not.